grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Benjamin: Ok, so how to write it in the Statement?

 Johnny: First write what you really need.
-The factory is going to be a mock, because we need to configure it so that when asked, it returns our `ReservationInProgress` mock.
+The factory needs to be a mock, because we need to configure it so that when asked, it returns our `ReservationInProgress` mock.
 So let's write that configuration first, pretending we already have the factory available in our Statement body.

 Benjamin: Let me see... right, that should do it: